simrit1/python-VM/README.md

 #### *

-`*index:reg`: a central memory address, one program can changing this value will change for all programs
+`*index:reg`: a central memory address, one program changing this value will change for all programs

 #### \#